Ticks and Lyme disease

 Found in over 65 countries in the northern hemisphere, Lyme disease has been present in Quebec and Canada for several years.

 Ixodes scapularis, the tick responsible for spreading the infection, can be found in forests, wooded areas, and tall grass.
-When it feeds on an animal infected by Borrelia burgdorferi, the bacteria that causes Lyme disease, the tick then becomes infected and can transmit the disease to the animals it bites.
+When it feeds on an animal infected by Borrelia burgdorferi, the bacteria that causes Lyme disease, the tick then becomes infected and can transmit the disease to the humans and animals it bites.

 Here are the measures to take during outdoor activities to limit the risk of getting a tick bite: